Dynamics Of Regular Group Conversations

 You don't have to worry as much about keeping the conversation going

-In a one-on-one conversation you carry half the responsibility for keeping it afloat, even more if the other person isn't saying much.
-Unless everyone is unusually inhibited group conversations flow more smoothly.
+In a one-on-one conversation you carry half the responsibility for keeping it afloat, even more if the other person isn't saying much and you want to pick up the slack.
+Unless everyone is unusually inhibited, group conversations flow more smoothly.
 There are more people in them, so at any moment it's likely at least one person will have something to add.
 If you're not the best at coming up with things to say group conversations don't put you in the hot seat as much.

 The consequences of not contributing are different

 If you can't contribute enough to a one-on-one interaction it'll usually peter out.
 In a group conversation there are always going to be more people listening than speaking.
 If nothing to say comes to mind you can hang back, follow what everyone is talking about, and hope a statement someone makes sparks an idea for something you can add.